-Users interested to tune kernels for the CUDA/HIP backend, can take a look at the Developer Guide.
+Users interested to tune kernels for the CUDA/HIP backend and LIBSMM_ACC, can take a look at the Developer Guide.
 Following the guide, tuned parameters can be collected for the desired GPU and potentially submitted for the benefit of others.

 This section shows how to auto-tune a kernel for the OpenCL based LIBSMM library.
 The process builds a stand-alone driver program which is then driven by an OpenTuner based script guiding the auto-tuning of the desired kernel.
 The Developer Guide provides more information, e.g., about constraining execution time or parallelizing the tuning-process as well as how to select and tune an entire set of kernels.